roentgen/typeutils/README.md

 auto n = fold< T, int, 0, fold_fun >::value; // 2
 ```

-Functions will be applied to `sel_t`'s all containee.
+Functions will be applied to `sel_t`'s all containees.

 ## lookup.hpp